grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

   * TAGS (OPTIONAL) - Select category tags that users can use to filter their view.
 Select as many as apply.
   * CLOUD AVAILABILITY - Select the stage of the feature’s cloud release.
   * CLOUD OFFERING - Select which account types have access to the feature.
-  * SELF-MANAGED EDITIONS - Select the on-premises offering(s) where this feature is available.
+  * SELF-MANAGED EDITIONS - Select the on-premises offerings where this feature is available.
   * BODY - Include an overview of the feature and the problem it solves.
 If you want to view some best practices around what to write here, see Writing guidelines for what’s new below.
-  Add any images and a link to your public Youtube video here.
+  Add any images and a link to your public YouTube video here.
   If you need more information on adding an image, refer to: Image, diagram, and screenshot guidelines.
   * FEATURE TOGGLE NAME (OPTIONAL) - Exact name of the feature toggle for this feature, if one exists.
 For example, publicDashboards.
   * DOCUMENTATION URL (OPTIONAL) - URL to the public documentation for this feature.